 Review of KOS Organic Plant Protein Chocolate Flavor

 Personally, I think that’s an adequate amount of time and intake to give an honest review.
-Should anything about my opinions in this article change, you can be sure that I’ll revisit this article for an update!
+Should anything about my opinions in this article change, you can be sure I’ll revisit this article for an update!
 (Though I seriously doubt that’ll happen.)

 Anyway, onward to the review of KOS’s organic plant protein powder.